arashariadev/angular-e-commerce-tutorial/README.md

 # Add-on Features/Functionalities
 - Add `isEmptyCart` method in `CartService` to able to check if current cart is empty
+- Add `getTotalPrice` method in `CartService` to display total of orders
 - Add `getCartCount` and `setCartCount` in `CartService` to display cart count in top bar
 - Conditional template rendering in `Cart` template based on `isEmptyCart`
 - CSS update